Strangeways, Manchester

 Strangeways is an area of inner north Manchester, England, around Strangeways Prison just north of the city centre.

-History

-Until the 19th century, Strangeways was rural, with Strangeways Hall, Park and Gardens.
+Toponymy

 Strangeways was recorded in 1322 as Strangwas, from the Anglo-Saxon Strang and gewæsc meaning "[a place by] a stream with a strong current".
+It was also recorded as Stranways (1323), Strangways (1326), Strangewayes (1546), Strangwyshe (1551), and Strang wayes (1577).
+The Strangways family, which originated in the village, adopted the earlier spelling as a surname.

+Until the 19th century, Strangeways was a rural village, with Strangeways Hall, Park and Gardens.

 Strangeways Brewery

 Strangeways Brewery was famous as the home of Boddingtons Bitter.
 It closed in 2005 and was demolished in 2007.